Skip to main content

 Tax exemption (USA-only)

 Many types of businesses are exempt from sales tax when buying for business-related purposes.
-Administrators can fill out forms and upload documents through their account menu to help identify their exemption category by state.
-Once the forms are validated, applicable taxes will not be charged on eligible orders.
+Administrators can fill out forms and upload documents to help identify their exemption category by state.
+After the forms are validated, applicable taxes will not be charged on eligible orders.
+You can find the Tax Exemptions page under Business Settings on the business account menu.

 Currently, tax exemptions are limited to Marketplace Facilitator (MPF) states.
 For retailers in Non-MPF states, exemption is possible, however additional configuration is required.
-Contact the Instacart Business team for more information.
+For more information, contact the Instacart Business team.

 Order guides